matthiasn/clojure-system-book/manuscript/Example1-Counter.md

 Next, let's have an eye on a UI component that makes use of this state to render something, and finally, look at how messages get passed back and forth between those components.

 The UI functions are super simple.
-There are only three functions here, `counter-view`, `counters-view`, and `cmp-map`:
+There are only three functions in the **[example.counter-ui namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/redux-counter01/src/cljs/example/counter_ui.cljs)**, `counter-view`, `counters-view`, and `cmp-map`:

 ````
 (ns example.counter-ui